tinayating/Chinese-NLP/README.md

-# Publicis-Chinese-NLP
+# Chinese-NLP
-This repository is used for sharing the codes of Publicis Chinese NLP project
+This repository is used for sharing the codes of Chinese NLP project